 The lending platform offers these deposited assets to other investors seeking crypto loans.
 The borrower secures this loan by providing collateral exceeding the loan amount.

 The borrower also pays interest on the secured crypto loan.
-LTV, collateral, and interest rates are the most important tenets of crypto lending.
+LTV, collateral, and interest rates are the three most important tenets of crypto lending.

 Estranged crypto lending platforms like Celsius and Hodlnaut highlight these safety concerns.
 These lending platforms have paused operations, citing market conditions as the cause.
 They have also held onto the assets of their users.